 Your Naughty and Nice List

-We’d all love to buy gifts for every single person in our address book but let’s face it, financially it’s just not possible.
+We’d all love to buy gifts for every single person in our address book but let’s face it, financially it’s just not always possible.
 So first you are going to list out who is getting gifts.
 These people usually include, children, spouses, parents, and a few friends.

 Remember to include any near Christmas birthdays.
 My husband has a Christmas birthday so it’s extra important to plan to buy him a gift for his birthday.
 Do not let the holidays ruin a birthday.
 They deal with that enough, make their birthday special.